RMLio/social-media-archiving/data-model/README.md

 In the following we elaborate on our context and needed concepts.
 While elaborating we incrementally add requirements in the form of **user stories**, thus following common best practices.
+A complete list of these user stories (and related requirements) is available in the file `requirements.csv`.
-A complete list of these user stories (and related Competency Questions) is available in [this live GoogleSpreadsheet](https://docs.google.com/spreadsheets/d/13D2Z-stDdWhul3CGI5UClhPlGJtkFMBhB_Mk3Tl7giQ/edit#gid=0).
-(Todo: add a static representation of these user stories and competency questions to the current repository for each release)
+~~A complete list of these user stories (and related Competency Questions) is available in [this live GoogleSpreadsheet](https://docs.google.com/spreadsheets/d/13D2Z-stDdWhul3CGI5UClhPlGJtkFMBhB_Mk3Tl7giQ/edit#gid=0).~~ (outdated)

 Following common ontology-engineering practices, we create competency questions for each user story related to the data model.
 These questions are used to describe which questions our data model should be able to answer.